-In addition to the forecast debt of £330 million detailed above, the Council is committed to making future payments to cover its pension fund deficit (valued at £531.8 million at 31 March 2021).
+In addition to the forecast debt of £287 million detailed above, the Council is committed to making future payments to cover its pension fund deficit (valued at £551.6 million at 31 March 2021).
 Actuarial valuations are carried out every three years.
 Contributions are set with a view to targeting the Fund's solvency.
-The most recent valuation was carried out as at 31 March 2019, which showed a surplus of assets against liabilities of £90 million as at that date, equivalent to a funding level of 101%.